Megill earns 1st win, Alonso homers twice as Mets blank Jays

 Blue Jays: C Danny Jansen (right hamstring) was placed on the 10-day injured list.
 Jansen, who missed 23 games earlier this season with the same injury, was hurt Wednesday.
 Montoyo said Jansen “pulled it pretty good” and there was no timetable for his return. … OF Corey Dickerson (left foot) is moving closer to a rehab assignment.
 Dickerson has yet to play for the Blue Jays, who acquired him from Miami on June 29.

-Mets: RHP Jacob deGrom (right forearm) threw for a third straight day. … IF Jose Peraza (broken right middle finger) wore a protective splint to field grounders during batting practice, but still can’t throw. … RHP Carlos Carrasco (right hamstring) threw a side Thursday and is a candidate to make his Mets debut either Sunday or Monday.
-He may also make a third rehab start on one of those days. … RHP Robert Stock (right hamstring) was shifted to the 60-day injured list to make room for Hill.
+Mets: DeGrom (right forearm) threw for a third straight day. … IF Jose Peraza (broken right middle finger) wore a protective splint to field grounders during batting practice, but still can’t throw. … RHP Carlos Carrasco (right hamstring) threw a side Thursday and is a candidate to make his Mets debut either Sunday or Monday.
+He may also make a third rehab start on one of those days. … 2B Jeff McNeil (left leg) didn’t play.
+Rojas said it was unlikely McNeil would start Saturday. … RHP Robert Stock (right hamstring) was shifted to the 60-day injured list to make room for Hill.

 UP NEXT